Tofaa2/framework/README.md

 - [ ] Asset manager with reference counting
 - [ ] Logging system with levels and categories
 - [ ] Profiling and performance counters
+- [ ] Redo asset and resource approach completely, tighly couple specific areas (see #Structural Changes)

+# Structural Changes

+I chose a specific design in my head before starting on actually writing the code for this, hence i am now suffering the consequences.
+I want to decouple resource_pool into making its purpose explicitly storing app/game state and resources, such as GameState enum, Score, etc etc. And then decouple renderer, window, time, etc directly into an application itself.
+This way we reduce a lot of overhead from accessing resource pool 100s of times a frame, and also makes the mental model and the code model much simpler.
+I also want to convert to an asset system, and introduce reference counting for assets